-ACS CAN urges you to pass a cigarette tax increase of a \$1.50 per pack and increase the tax on all other tobacco products including e-cigarettes, cigars, and nicotine pouches to an equivalent rate of 42% of wholesale in order to provide a strong antidote to the aggressive marketing tactics being employed by tobacco companies.
+ACS CAN was disappointed to see the House remove the proposed tobacco tax increase in the introduced version of the budget bill, and urges the Senate to pass a cigarette tax increase of \$1.50 per pack and increase the tax on all other tobacco products including e-cigarettes, cigars, and nicotine pouches to an equivalent rate of 42% of wholesale in order to provide a strong antidote to the aggressive marketing tactics being employed by tobacco companies.
 Tobacco advertising has evolved with most of it now being focused on pricing and retail promotions.
 In fact, in 2021 the two largest spending categories for cigarette marketing were retail and wholesale price discounts.
-Payments to retailers and wholesalers for price discounts and promotional allowances combined totaled \$7.65 billion, or 94.9% of all cigarette marketing dollars in 2021. ix
+Payments to retailers and wholesalers for price discounts and promotional allowances combined totaled \$7.65 billion, or 94.9% of all cigarette marketing dollars in 2021.^{ix}